Logiqx/gps-wizard/docs/gpx/advice.md

 ### Readers

-The following sections provide guidance for GPX readers.
+The following sections are to provide guidance for GPX readers.

+Common elements such as speed, course, and heartrate may be represented in a number of different ways.

+This document catalogues the different representations of these elements that need to be supported by GPX readers.